sw2719/steam-account-switcher/README.md

 * Auto-importing your Steam accounts.
 Do more clicking, less typing.

-* Update checking is built-in, so if I make my program better, you will be notified.
+* Auto-updating is built-in.
+(Might be unavailable in certain updates.)

 * But no annoying update pop-up.
 You can just carry on and update later.

 # Changelogs (for last 3 versions)
 * Changed first launch behaviour (v1.5)
 * Bug fixes (v1.5)
+* Added auto-updating
+* Now your profile names are displayed
+* Added settings functionality

 * Added soft shutdown of Steam (v1.4)
 * Added ability to import accounts from Steam (v1.4)